unavi-xyz/docs/src/content/docs/getting-started.md

 ---

 UNAVI is an open-source VR social platform, built with the [Bevy](https://bevyengine.org/) game engine.

-UNAVI aims to bring the success of the web to the third dimension, creating an **interconnected network of 3D worlds**, instead of 2D pages - all while running on open standards and self-hostable infrastructure.
+UNAVI is available to play on desktop or in VR.

-You can download the UNAVI client natively to your device, or access it from a web browser at [app.unavi.xyz](https://app.unavi.xyz).
+You can download the app from the [release page](https://github.com/unavi-xyz/unavi/releases/latest), or access it from a web browser at [app.unavi.xyz](https://app.unavi.xyz).
-UNAVI is available to play on desktop, mobile, or VR.

 ![Screenshot](../../assets/screenshot-1.png)